bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/02-Challenge/README.md

 GIVEN I need to plan a trip
 WHEN I search for a city
-THEN I am presented with current and future conditions for that city THEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+THEN I am presented with current and future conditions for that city WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+WHEN I view the UV index
-WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, and icon representation of weather conditions, the temperature, and the humidity
+THEN I am presented with a color that indicates whether the conditions are safe or not WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, and icon representation of weather conditions, the temperature, and the humidity
 WHEN I search for a city